Category: Chart and Graphics

 2. Trailing Digit

 A stem and leaf display is similar to a frequency distribution with more information.
-It provides information about the symmetry, concentration, empty sets and outlier of the observed data set.
-Organizing the data into a frequency distribution has a disadvantage of
+It provides information about the observed data set’s symmetry, concentration, empty sets, and outliers.
+Organizing the data into a frequency distribution has the disadvantage of

 1. Lose of the exact identity of each value (individuality of observation vanishes)